Emmanuel-kwizera/alu-hw01/README.md

 # UniqueInt

-This program extracts unique integers from a file and writes them to another file in ascending order.
+This program reads integers from a file, filters out duplicates, and writes the unique integers to another file in ascending order.

 ## Usage